 One of the hardest days for stepmoms seems to be Mother’s Day.
 It’s quite understandable.
-Many stepmoms care take care of their stepkids.
-They cook for them, clean after them, haul them back and forth to school, etc. More often than not, the stepmom does or at least feels they do most of the things for their stepkids that a bio mother does.
+Many stepmoms take care of their stepkids in a lot of the same ways a mother would care for them.
+They cook for them, clean after them, haul them back and forth to school, etc. More often than not, the stepmom does or at least feels they do most of the things for their stepkids than the bio mother does.
 Unfortunately, they often feel unappreciated.
 As a result, holidays tend to exemplify this feeling, especially Mother’s Day.
 Even if the stepkid doesn’t acknowledge the stepmom on Mother’s Day, the stepmom may expect their significant other to.

 What To Do About It

 Here’s how to handle Mother’s Day.
 STOP!
 Do not let a Hallmark day make you feel like crap.
 Quit expecting your significant other to buy you things or acknowledge you as a mom on Mother’s Day.
 You aren’t the stepkid’s mom, you are your significant other’s partner.
 As a partner, you support him and help him, but that doesn’t make you a parent in the stepkid’s eyes or even his eyes.
 It does, however, make you an awesome significant other!

 I know you do a lot for the stepkids and feel you should be appreciated.
 I get it!
 Not being recognized on Mother’s Day can make you feel as if you are not loved.
 Don’t allow yourself to think that crap, because that is not true!
 If you aren’t a bio mom and need to be recognized on Mother’s Day, take yourself to get a manicure, buy yourself some flowers, or buy yourself a cake.
 Don’t rely on others to make you happy.